BICENTENNIAL TRIBUTE

 F: That Contessa has left a note via her maid, Fanny (mumbles) - 't warn thee my Lord - Fanny and Tita seem cosi fan tutti

-B: By the dente della Vergine! - would you please have one of your washerwomen teach you a few comprehensible words of Italian - three years residence, Fletcher!
+B: By the Dente della Vergine! - would you please have one of your washerwomen teach you a few comprehensible words of Italian - three years residence, Fletcher!
 Good god - now, take care of those flowers - put them in my principal bedroom where only I may admire them

 F: Yes, my Lord